 I was a Technician for four years and eventually decided to upgrade to a General.
 There are three levels of ham licenses:

 Experimentation is a normal part of ham radio, and I have done my fair share of experimentation.
-I take it all as learning experiences and try to share it forward to others.
+I take it all as a learning experience and try to share it forward with others.
 Currently, DMR is my favorite voice mode, and am going to get back into HF digital operations.
-I am interested in WSPR and FT-8, and I want to get my station set up for it.
+I am interested in WSPR and FT-8, and I want to get my station set up for them.